axelclark/ex338/lib/ex338_web/templates/page/2023_keeper_rules.html.md

 ### Tennis

 Tennis-only points are awarded for each of the 4 Grand Slam Events, immediately after the tournament.
 1st=8, 2nd=5, SF=3, QF=1.
 Negative 2 points awarded to a Top 8 Seed losing in the 1st round and Negative 1 point for a Top 8 Seed losing in the 2nd round.
 Tennis points will be tallied individually, to an assigned tennis slot (e.g. Tennis-1, Tennis-2, etc).
 If a player is traded or dropped, the Owner retains any points they have earned.

+#### Example Scenario

-EX: I have Djokovic who wins the Aussie Open, scoring me 8 pts.
+I have Djokovic who wins the Aussie Open, scoring me 8 pts.
 I trade him for Nadal prior to the French Open.
 Nadal wins, so I now have 16 pts.
 If I had kept Djokovic and traded for Nadal prior to the French Open, then Nadal beats Djokovic, I would have 13 pts for my first Tennis slot (Djokovic Aussie W + FO 2nd place) and 8 pts for my second slot (Nadal FO W).
 League pts awarded to top 8 total scores (OWNER may have multiple places in the top 8.
 Owner must score at least 1 point to be eligible).

 ### Golf

 Golf-only points are awarded for each of the 4 majors, immediately after the tournament: 1st=50, 2nd=40, 3rd-35th=37,36,35…6,5, 36th-40th =3, made cut =1, missed cut= -5.
 Golf points will be tallied individually, to an assigned golf slot (e.g. PGA-1, PGA-2, etc).
 If a player is traded or dropped, the Owner retains any points they have earned.

+#### Example Scenario
-EX: I have Tiger and Phil.
+I have Tiger and Phil.
 Tiger wins the Masters (50pts) and Phil finishes 11th (29pts).
 I keep Tiger but drop Phil and Tiger wins the US Open.
 I now have 100pts for Tiger and still have 29pts for Phil.
 Prior to the British Open, I pick up Rory and still have Tiger.
 Rory wins and Tiger misses the cut.
 I now have 95 pts for Tiger and 79 pts combined for Phil/Rory.
 Following the four majors League points will be awarded to top 8 total scores.
 Each Owner may have multiple places in the top 8.
 Owner must score at least 1 pt to be eligible.

 ### Tennis/Golf League Points

 Players may be dropped and traded throughout the year, resulting in multiple players earning points.
 Rosters will lock after the final major's deadline and in order for league points to be earned, a roster slot must be occupied by that sport for the number of players earning points.

+#### Example Scenario

-Ex: If I have Djokovic and Nadal and they finish first and second in tennis, I must have 2 roster slots occupied by men's tennis players in order to earn league points.
+If I have Djokovic and Nadal and they finish first and second in tennis, I must have 2 roster slots occupied by men's tennis players in order to earn league points.
 If I traded or dropped one of them and filled the roster slot with a different sport, I would only earn league points for one player.

 ### Tie Breaker:s Individual Sport